laurensharwood/geospatial-toolbook/_build/html/_sources/tlbook_6_programming.md

 ---

-You can find my code from the last few years at [Geospatial-Toolbox repository](https://github.com/laurensharwood/geo-tlbx/).
+You can find my code from the last few years at Geospatial-Toolbox repository, [geo-tlbx](https://github.com/laurensharwood/geo-tlbx/).

-## Python packages used in [geo-tlbx repository](https://github.com/laurensharwood/geo-tlbx)
+## Python packages used in [geo-tlbx](https://github.com/laurensharwood/geo-tlbx)

 General:
 - ```numpy``` arrays